Mostly contracting random maps: Palis' global conjecture

-Palis proposed~\cite{palis2000global} that for most dynamical systems there exist a finite number of physical measures which capture the statistics of almost every orbit.
+Palis proposed~\cite{palis2000global} that for most dynamical systems, there exists a finite number of physical measures that capture the statistics of almost every orbit.
 Physicality means that the basin of attraction has positive measure (with respect to the reference measure).
-In this section, we will prove that the skew-product associated with a mostly contracting random map satisfies this statistical description of the dynamics.
-Moreover, we will prove this conjecture for the class of dynamics that have the following local contraction property.
+In this section, we prove that the skew-product associated with a mostly contracting random map satisfies this statistical description of the dynamics.
+Moreover, we prove this conjecture for the class of dynamics that have the following local contraction property.